protontypes/open-sustainable-technology/README.md

 - [ClimaSeaIce.jl](https://github.com/CliMA/ClimaSeaIce.jl) - A library that empowers users to configure and run simulations of sea ice freezing, melting, and horizontal motion on the large time and spatial scales appropriate for climate modeling.

 ### Glacier and Ice Sheets

+> **What?** Large, persistent masses of dense ice that form on land through accumulated snowfall and solid precipitation, and that slowly flow under their own weight, shaping landscapes through processes like erosion and deposition.

+> **How?** These tools help model and simulate glacier and ice sheet dynamics, such as velocities, flow, surface areas, concentrations, temperatures, and thicknesses; facilitate access and ease of working with ice data; and map and visualize glaciers and ice sheets regionally and globally.

 - [PyTrx](https://github.com/PennyHow/PyTrx) - Its primary purpose is to obtain velocities, surface areas, and distances from oblique, optical imagery of glacial environments.
 - [OGGM](https://github.com/OGGM/oggm) - A modular open source model for glacier dynamics.
 - [GlaThiDa](https://gitlab.com/wgms/glathida) - Glacier Thickness Database.